UNIVERSE-HPC/course-material/technology_and_tooling/snakemake/basics.md

 ## Step 5: Calling genomic variants

-The next step in our workflow will aggregate the mapped reads from all samples and jointly call genomic variants on them (see `tutorial-background`{.interpreted-text role="ref"}).
+The next step in our workflow will aggregate the mapped reads from all samples and jointly call genomic variants on them.
 For the variant calling, we will combine the two utilities [samtools](https://www.htslib.org) and [bcftools](https://www.htslib.org).
 Snakemake provides a **helper